OpenLiberty/docs-playbook/README.md

 2. Create `vX.0.0.X-staging` and `vX.0.0.X-draft` branches off of the version branch just released which will be used for retroactive fixes to this version in the future.
 E.g. if `v20.0.0.9` is the version being released, then from that branch run `git checkout -b v20.0.0.9-staging` and push that branch to the docs repo.
 Switch back to the `v20.0.0.9` branch and run `git checkout -b v20.0.0.9-draft` and push that branch to the docs repo.

-3. Create a pull request to add this new release version to the `branches` section of `antora-playbook.yml`(https://github.com/OpenLiberty/docs-playbook/blob/prod/antora-playbook.yml) in the `prod` branch of this repo.
+3. Create a pull request to add this new release version to the `branches` section of the [`prod playbook`](https://github.com/OpenLiberty/docs-playbook/blob/prod/antora-playbook.yml).

-4. Create a pull request to change the `version` in `antora.yml` in the `staging` and `draft` branches to the next release `vX.0.0.X` version incremented from the current release being published to openliberty.io.
+4. Create a pull request to change the `version` in `antora.yml` in the [`staging`](https://github.com/OpenLiberty/docs/blob/staging/antora.yml) and [`draft`](https://github.com/OpenLiberty/docs/blob/draft/antora.yml) branches to the next release `vX.0.0.X` version incremented from the current release being published to openliberty.io.
 This is important so that the staging and draft builds can complete.
 Antora requires all of the versions of `antora.yml` of the branches being used in a build to have a unique version so they need to be updated to be unique from the version just released.

-5. Once the `staging` and `draft` `antora.yml` versions have been updated, create a pull request from `staging` to `vNext` to update the `antora.yml` version in `vNext`.
+5. Once the antora.yml [`staging`](https://github.com/OpenLiberty/docs/blob/staging/antora.yml) and [`draft`](https://github.com/OpenLiberty/docs/blob/draft/antora.yml) versions have been updated, create a pull request from `staging` to `vNext` to update the `antora.yml` version in `vNext`.

 6. Rebuild the openliberty.io site using the IBM Cloud pipeline(https://cloud.ibm.com/devops/pipelines/fcc7c3e9-9c40-4a58-8a7f-09c08413ab7d?env_id=ibm:yp:us-south).